In order to prove these funds are yours, we will need a copy of a valid Identification. Please see below for acceptable forms.

 If your name has been changed due to Divorce, Marriage or any other means, please provide a copy of the legal documentation changing your name (IE. Marriage Certificate, Divorce Certificate, Legal name change Paperwork Etc)

-Why do you need proof of my identity if you already have my Social Security number and former address?
+Why do you need proof of my identity if you already have my Name and former address?

 What happens after I submit my claim?